 top of page

 Tain and her husband came to Canada from Bangladesh in 2017, hoping for a better life.
 She used to work as a research assistant, but her education was not recognized in Canada.
-Tain’s English was not very good, and she had a hard time meeting new people:

 That was a tough situation, that’s why I chose HIPPY to learn to express myself and learn more things.
 It’s for me and also my child.

-Her neighbour introduced Tain to the HIPPY program in Winnipeg.
+Her neighbour introduced Tain to the program in Winnipeg.
 Tain and her son Shafin both enjoy time spent together.
-Shafin now likes playing games and doing many different HIPPY activities.
+Shafin now likes playing games and doing many different activities.
 He is also excited to see their Home Visitor when she comes for her weekly visits.

 Tain can see a lot of positive impacts of the program on herself: